Miloš Savčić

 Miloš Savčić (Svilajnac, 26 July 1865 – Belgrade, 9 March 1941) was a Serbian politician, businessman, engineer, banker and entrepreneur who was one of the richest Europeans of his time.
 Savčić served as Minister of Construction, Mayor of Belgrade, advisor, and manager of numerous economic facilities in the Kingdom of Serbia and the Kingdom of Yugoslavia.
 He is considered to be one of the most influential Serbs of his time.

 Early life and education

 He was born in Svilajnac, in Resava, on 26 July 1865 (Old Style) to Teodor and Jelena Savčić.
 His father was a well-to-do merchant.

-In his hometown, he finished both elementary school and high school, and in Belgrade, in 1885 he graduated with a B.Sc. from Grandes écoles.
+In his hometown, he finished both elementary school and high school, and in Belgrade, in 1885 he graduated with a B.Sc. from Velika škola.
 For his post-graduate studies, he went to Germany and enrolled at the Technical University of Munich.
 In 1889 he graduated from the master's program in Civil Engineering.
 His professor was Carl von Linde.